Biomaterials will have a key role at London Design Fair 2019, being the theme of the Material of the Year show.

 Every cultivation creates some kind of by-product.
 But that becomes waste only as long as we look at it that way!

-High Society has certainly looked beyond and – applying the principles of circular design – it has turned the by-products of wine (opened in a new window/tab), tobacco (opened in a new window/tab) and hemp (opened in a new window/tab) cultivations into pendant lampshades that respectively take a natural purple, brown and green colour.
+High Society has certainly looked beyond and – applying the principles of circular design – it has turned the by-products of wine, tobacco and hemp cultivations into pendant lampshades that respectively take a natural purple, brown and green colour.

 Sustainable design is our invaluable opportunity to keep surrounding ourselves with beautiful objects while respecting and preserving the environment.
 And it is great to witness the popularity it's gaining in the interior design industry!